 Like many women, the sexual abuse she endured as a child forged a destructive template for adulthood.
 Homelessness, a teen pregnancy with a former high school teacher, infidelity, divorce, single motherhood, codependency, and post traumatic stress disorder were the rhythmic constraints in her life.
 There's not a lot she hasn't been through.
 Hurt in church (yes--that, too), at age fourteen she bid Christianity adieu, vowing never to speak the name Jesus again.

 Twenty one years later, Wendy was too weary to hate and too weak to point a finger when she broke her vow of silence and spoke the "J" word.
 Midway through a year-long commitment to group therapy for survivors of childhood sexual abuse, she purchased her first women's Bible study and completed it in the privacy of her own home.
 This marked the beginning of countless ten-week studies that often stretched into twenty weeks as she jotted down tough questions, additional Scripture, and witticisms along the sides of every page.
 A decade later, when her marriage came to an abrupt and brutal end, she couldn't help but wonder, Where's the Bible study for THIS?
-Little did she know the Father of creation had something in mind for Bible-study-girls gone wild with emotion.
+Little did she know the Father of creation would forge a definitive path for Bible-study-girls lost in emotion.